Climate entropy production recorded in a deep Antarctic ice core: Materials and Methods

 Note that permutation entropy, as defined above, does not distinguish between $(x_1, x_2, x_3) = (6, 1, 4)$ and $(x_1, x_2, x_3) = (1000, 1, 4)$ and so it can fail if the observational noise is larger than the trends in the data but smaller than its large-scale features.
 One can address this issue by introducing a weighting term into the calculation.
 This variant of the technique---weighted permutation entropy or WPE \cite{fadlallah2013}---is used for all calculations in this paper, again with a normalization that causes the resulting values to run from zero (no new information; fully predictable) to 1 (all new information; completely unpredictable).

 To calculate WPE as a function of time, one must have evenly sampled data.
-This is a major issue here because the 0.5 cm spacing of the samples, combined with the nonlinear age-depth relationship of the core, produce a data series whose temporal spacing increases with depth\footnote{One could certainly calculate WPE on these data, but the timeline of the result would be skewed.}.
+This is a major issue here because the 0.5 cm spacing of the samples, combined with the nonlinear age-depth relationship of the core, produce a data series whose temporal spacing increases with depth\footnote{One could certainly calculate WPE on these data, but the timeline of the result would be deformed.}.
 In order to calculate WPE from these data, we used linear interpolation to achieve uniform 1/20th yr spacing.
-This is not without issues, as linear interpolation introduces ramps in the signal: repeating patterns in the permutations that can skew their distribution and thereby lower the WPE.
-Note that this effect will generally worsen with depth because the percentage of interpolated points in the 1/20th-year spaced versions of the \dd and \dox traces is a nonlinear function of the depth in the core.
-The specific form of this effect will also depend on the shape of the signal.
+This simple approach is not without issues, as linear interpolation introduces ramps in the signal: repeating patterns in the permutations that can skew their distribution and thereby lower the WPE.
+Note that this effect will generally worsen with depth because the percentage of interpolated points in the 1/20th-year spaced versions of the \dd and \dox traces grows nonlinearly with the depth of the core.
+The specific form of this effect will also depend on the shape of the climate signal.
 The mathematics of information theory currently offers no way to approach any kind of closed-form derivation of these complicated effects.
 In the face of this, it is important to be mindful of interpolation-induced effects in WPE calculations.
 Among other things, one should not compare WPE values of a single trace from an ice core across wide temporal ranges if the data have undergone depth-dependent interpolation, especially when one is working deep in the core.
+Sampling issues in geoscience data have been the focus of increased attention in the past few years \cite{sakellariou2016counting,mccullough2016counting}, and sophisticated methods have been proposed for working around the associated problems \cite{boers2017complete,eroglu2016see}.
+A careful study of the relative effects of all of these methods---including the linear-interpolation approach used here, which is the standard practice in paleoclimate data analysis---is beyond the scope of this paper.